-School B uilding:

 Date:

 Time:

 Recall to best of knowledge exact words of caller:

-Questions s to be asked:
+Questions to be asked:

-1. Where e is the package located?
+1. Where is .
+Where is the package located?

 2. What does it look like?

-3. What i is in the package?
+3. What is i What is in the package?

-4. Why a re you doing this?
+4. Why are 4.
+Why are you doing this?

-5. What i is your address?
+5. What is y 5.
+What is your address?

-6. What i is your name?
+6. What is y our name?

 Voice: Male Child Young

 Female Old Middle Aged

 Accent

 Background noise?

-Have you heard voice before?
+Have you heard voice e before?

-Person receiving call?
+Person receiving call ?

-BIOLOGICAL RELEASE THREAT BY LETTER/PACKAGE
+School Building:

+Biological Release Threat by Letter/Package

-Res sponse Action: Per son(s) Responsible: Upo by l on notification of a Biological Release etter or package: 1.
-The person receiving the letter or package once opened do not handle or move it to another area.
+Upon notification of a Biological Release by letter or package:

+1 The person receiving the letter or package once opened do not handle or move it to another area.
 Using your "Good Samaritan" kit that was intended for blood and body fluid cleanup, use the towelette to wash your hands until you are cleared to leave the area.

+Person responsible is the first to contact

-1. First to contact 2.
-Secure the area, do not leave or let any one into the area.
-2. First to contact 3.
-Contact the building principal, if this happens in Central Office contact the Superintendent by telephone.
-3. First to contact 4.
-Call 911.
+2. Secure the area, do not leave or let anyone into the area.

+Person responsible is the first to contact

+3. Contact the building principal, if this happens in Central Office contact the Superintendent by telephone.

+Person responsible is the first to contact

+4. Call 9 1 1.
 Be specific in reporting the incident, location, how many are affected and where to meet.

+Person responsible is the Principal, Superintendent

-4. Principal, Superintendent 5.
-Notify Buildings & Grounds to shut down the HVAC units throughout the building.
-5. Principal, Superintendent 6.
+- 5. Notify Buildings & Grounds to shut down the heating, ventilation and air conditioning.
+Person responsible is the Principal, Superintendent - 6.
 Secure the building, do not allow entrance or exit from the building.
 Students and staff participating in outdoor activities should remain outdoors or take refuge in another building.

-6. Principal, Superintendent, Teachers, Staff 7.
-Activate the SHELTER IN PLACE plan.
-Curtail the following until an assessment is made by police, fire and local disaster coordinator: a.
-Free movement throughout the building b.
-Food preparation and distribution c.
-Let staff and students know of the situation and how often they will be 7. upda Principal, Superintendent Teachers, Staff ated 8.
-Upon arrival of the police, fire and local disaster coordinator the incident will be assessed and further action could be taken upon assessment.
-8. Police, Fire, Disaster Coordinator Superintendent 9.
+Person responsible is the Principal, Superintendent, Teachers, Staff

+- 7. Activate the Shelter in Place plan.
+Curtail the following until an assessment is made by police, fire and local disaster coordinator: - a.
+Free movement throughout the building - b.
+Food preparation and distribution - c.
+Let staff and students know of the situation and how often they will be updated Person responsible is the Principal, Superintendent, Teachers, Staff - 8.
+Upon arrival of the police, fire and local disaster coordinator the incident will be assessed and further action could be taken upon assessment. - Person responsible is the Police, Fire Disaster Coordinator, Superintendent - 9.
 If the incident is ruled to be a false alarm, a note telling parents of the details could be processed and sent home for the parents to read.

-9. Superintendent 10.
-If the incident escalates, arrangements should be made for the following: 1) Staging area for parents/guardians coming to the building to pick up their child/ children.
-Children will not be released until the incident is brought to closure, therefore, this area would be used to communicate with and calm parent/guardians.
-2) Staging area for the media.
+- 10. If the incident escalates, arrangements should be made for the following: - Staging area for parents/guardians coming to the building to pick up their child/ children.
+Children will not be released until the incident is brought to closure, therefore, this area would be used to communicate with and calm parent/guardians. - 2) Staging area for the media.
 Timely reports given to avoid inaccurate information.
-10. Superintendent 11.
-Implement appropriate plan a) Resume normal activity b) Early dismissal 11.
-Superintendent
+Person responsible is the Superintendent - 11.
+Implement appropriate plan - a) Resume normal activity - b) Early dismissal

+Hostage/Kidnapping

-HOSTAGE/KIDNAPPING 3144 Response Action: Person(s) Responsible: Identify hostage situation First person on scene 2.
-Notify Building Administrator 2.
-First person on scene 3.
-Activate Lockdown Plan 3.
-Principal Notify the local police and follow their instructions.
-4. Building Administrator 5.
-Notify Superintendent 5.
-Building Administrator 6.
-Notify parents or spouse of hostage(s) 6.
-Superintendent 7.
-Termination of emergency 7.
-Police, Building Administrator 8.
-Make proper notifications 8.
-Superintendent Comments:
+- Identify hostage situation Person responsible is the first person on scene - 2.
+Notify Building Administrator Person responsible is the first person on scene - 3.
+Activate Lockdown Plan Person responsible is the Principal - 4.
+Notify the local police and follow their instructions.
+Person responsible is the Building Administrator - 5.
+Notify Superintendent Person responsible is the Building Administrator - 6.
+Notify parents or spouse of hostage/hostages Person responsible is the Superintendent - 7.
+Termination of emergency Person responsible is the Police, Building Administrator - 8.
+Make proper notifications Person responsible is the Superintendent